-As society has it, like every other female, even I was lead to believe that, once married, a woman is obliged to change her name by law.
+As society has it, like every other female, even I was led to believe that, once married, a woman is obliged to change her last name by law.
 All my aunts had their husbands’ surnames.
 Everyone I knew had their husband’s surname.
-My Mother had my Father’s surname.
+Even my Mother had my Father’s surname.
 Initially, the mention, of my name with a different surname, would excite me.
-I did not give it a second thought until I officially got married and was about to change my name for good.
+I did not give it a second thought until I officially got married and was actually about to change my name for good.

 I was showered with many questions as I didn’t change my surname because I was a woman; a married woman.
-My husband was confused with my sudden decision but supportive and that was all that mattered to me.
-He knew I would be his wife whether I had my surname or his.
-I would be nagging him like a wife whether I shared his surname or not.
-I would care for our child and be a mother to our children whether I had his surname or not.
-I will not turn into a better person after taking his name neither will I become less evil.
+My husband was confused with my sudden decision but supported me and that was all that mattered to me.
+He knew I would be his wife whether I had his surname or not.
+I would still be nagging him like a wife.
+I would still care for our children and be a good mother.
+I would not turn into a better person after taking his name and neither would I become less evil.

-My daughter once asked me why my son, husband and she had the same surname, except me.
+My daughter once asked me why my son, husband and she had the same surname, and I had a different one.
 I patiently explained to her that the way she was given her father’s surname when she was born, likewise, I was given my father’s surname when I was born.
 She happily accepted my answer and explained it to anyone who mentioned my name along with my husband’s surname.
 Why can’t the world be like my daughter?

 People should understand that ‘marriage’ does not mean we are obliged to be branded with the husband’s family name.
 ‘Marriage’ does not give a husband the right to force his name on his wife.
 It should be a matter of choice; like some women want to take their husband’s name because they, perhaps, feel closer to their spouses while some only add their husband’s surname after their own, separated with a hyphen or an ‘e’.
 People like me don’t do either.
 Nevertheless, this decision, according to me, should be left to the new brides.
 Don’t you think?